pllab/cs162-tutorials/1-hello-scala-world.md

 scala>
 ```
-We can see that the console is useful for determining not only the resulting value, but also the type of a value (`6` indeed is an `Int`).

 We can also try a `println` statement or a method call, such as `Main.main`.
-Don't be intimidated while in the console, you can try out things here.
+Don't be intimidated while in the console, you can try out things here with no reprecussions until they get to work.

 ```sbt
 scala> Main.main
 <console>:11: error: missing arguments for method main in object Main;